Plutor/advent-of-code-2022/README.md

 ## Days of note

 * Day 8 was the first really challenging day.
 My first solution for part 1 was O(n^2) (or maybe worse?) and then part 2 made that infeasible.
 As of the 9th I still need to go back and redo part 2.
+* I struggled with day 12 for a while.
+Functional programming really forces you to think about problems like this in terms of _transformations_.
+I had to wrap my head around what would turn a "step" in the solution into the next "step", and then kinda work from there.